Restoration of Rights, Pardon, Expungement & Sealing

 Persons convicted in jurisdictions outside New York State must in addition demonstrate “that there exist specific facts and circumstances, and specific sections of New York state law that have an adverse impact on the applicant and warrant the application for relief to be made in New York.” § 703-b(2).

 Neither type of certificate voids the conviction as if it were a pardon. § 706.
 (As noted above in IIA, gubernatorial pardons are not generally available in New York State.)
-Nor does a certificate preclude a licensing agency from relying on the conviction as the basis for the exercise of its discretionary power to deny or revoke a license. §§ 701(3), 703-a.
-See, e.g., Adams, 747 N.Y.S.2d at 916 (CRD creates a “presumption of rehabilitation” and removes the automatic bar from obtaining a license, but does not establish a prima facie entitlement to the license; the licensing agency still maintains the ultimate control whether to grant the license.).
-A CRD does not authorize a job applicant with a criminal record to deny on an employment application that he has ever been convicted of a crime, but the employer must consider the certificate, which establishes a “presumption of rehabilitation” as to the criminal offenses specified in the certificate.
-See § 753(2), discussed in Part III infra; Op.
+A CRD does not authorize a job applicant with a criminal record to deny on an employment application that he has ever been convicted of a crime.
+Nor does a certificate preclude employers or licensing agencies from relying on the conviction as a factor in denying or revoking a license or making other discretionary decisions, §§ 701(3), 703-a(3), but a certificate does create a “presumption of rehabilitation” that must be given some effect in deciding whether there is a disqualifying “direct relationship” between a crime and a job or license.
+See §§ 752, 753(2) (Part III infra); see also, e.g., Adams, 747 N.Y.S.2d at 916 (CRD creates a “presumption of rehabilitation” and removes the automatic bar from obtaining a license, but does not establish a prima facie entitlement to the license; the licensing agency still maintains the ultimate control whether to grant the license.); Op.
+N.Y.
 Att’y Gen. (Inf.)
 81-124 (1981).

 These certificates, with certain exceptions, preclude reliance on the conviction as an automatic bar or disability, but they do not preclude agencies from considering the conviction as a factor in licensing or other decisions.
 N.Y.
 Correct.
 Law §§ 701(3), 703-a(3).
 Compare Meth v.
 Manhattan & Bronx Surface Transit Operating Auth., 521 N.Y.S.2d 54 (N.Y.
 App.
 Div.
 1987) (transit authority improperly denied employment as a bus driver to man convicted of bribery, who had been granted certificate of relief from disabilities; authority presented no evidence of consideration of the eight factors to rebut the presumption of rehabilitation that the certificate of relief from disabilities creates) with Soto-Lopez v.
 N.Y.
 City Civil Serv.
 Comm’n, 713 F. Supp.
 677 (S.D.N.Y.
 1989) (dated manslaughter conviction alone was not directly related to a caretaker position nor did it pose an unreasonable risk to persons or property; however, unreasonable risk test met when combined with more recent conviction for sale of narcotics).